The Birmingham Plan - Unitary Development Plan 2005

 These strategic documents alongside Supplementary Planning Documents will shape the Local Development Framework, the portfolio of planning policies for Birmingham.
 The programme for preparing these documents is set out in the Council’s Local Development Scheme.

-The Regional Spatial Strategy is to be revoked following the Localism Act (2011) and will no longer form part of the Development Plan.
+The Regional Spatial Strategy has been formally revoked following the Localism Act (2011) and no longer forms part of the Development Plan.

 Development Plan Documents

 We have already approved two Development Plan Documents